-I work closely with the charity Thrive, a leading charity in the UK who use gardening as therapy for people with disabilities, e.g. stroke victims, to help people who want to garden at home, on an allotment, in a community setting or who may wish to access our own structured horticultural therapy programmes
+I work closely with the charity Thrive.
+A leading charity in the UK who use gardening as therapy for to help people with mental and physical conditions through structured programmes.

 What better way could there be to appreciate the little things than through gardening?

 Notice the dew droplets on the perfect spider’s web strung across your garden gate or taking in the delicate fragrance of honeysuckle on a summer’s evening.